George Adamson

-George Alexander Graham Adamson MBE (3 February 1906 – 20 August 1989), also known as the Baba ya Simba ("Father of Lions" in Swahili), was a Kenyan wildlife conservationist and author.
-He and his wife, Joy, were depicted in the film Born Free and best-selling book with the same title, which is based on the true story of Elsa the Lioness, an orphaned lioness cub they had raised and later released into the wild.
-Several other films have been made based on the Adamsons' lives.
+George Alexander Graham Adamson MBE (3 February 1906 – 20 August 1989), also known as the Baba ya Simba ("Father of Lions" in Swahili), was a British wildlife conservationist and author based in Kenya.
+His wife Joy Adamson related in her best-selling book Born Free (1960) (in 1966 made into a film) the couple's life with Elsa the Lioness, an orphaned lioness cub they raised and later released into the wild.

 Life

-George Alexander Graham Adamson was born 3 February 1906 in Etawah, India to English and Irish parents.
-He was educated at Dean Close School, Cheltenham, England and moved to work on his father's coffee plantations Kenya in 1924.
-After the death of his parents, he worked a series of jobs, which included time as a gold prospector, goat trader and professional safari hunter, before joining Kenya's wildlife department in 1938, working as game warden.
-Six years later, he married Friederike Victoria "Joy" Gessner.
-It was in 1956 that he raised the lioness cub, Elsa, who he helped to release into the wild and who became the subject of the 1966 feature film Born Free based on the book written by Joy.
+George Alexander Graham Adamson was born on 3 February 1906 in Etawah, India, to English and Irish parents.
+He was educated at Dean Close School, Cheltenham, England, and moved to work on his father's coffee plantations in Kenya in 1924.
+After the death of his parents he worked in a series of jobs, which included gold prospector, goat trader and professional safari hunter, before joining Kenya's wildlife department in 1938, working as a game warden.
+Six years later he married Friederike Victoria "Joy" Gessner. (who became the best-selling author Joy Adamson).
+It was in 1956 that he raised the lioness cub, Elsa, which he later released into the wild, which adventure became the subject of his wife's best-selling book Born Free (1960), later in 1966 made into the feature film Born Free.

 Adamson retired as a Senior Wildlife Warden of the Northern Frontier District Province of Kenya (Meru National Park area) in 1961 and devoted himself to raising lions that could not look after themselves and training them to survive in the wild.
 In 1970, he moved to the Kora National Reserve in northern Kenya to continue the rehabilitation of captive or orphaned big cats for eventual reintroduction into the wild.
-George and Joy separated in 1970, but continued to spend Christmas holidays together until she was murdered on 3 January 1980.
+George and Joy separated that same year, but continued to spend Christmas holidays together until she was murdered on 3 January 1980.